-The 2020 edition of our Ken Wright Memorial Road Race will be held on Sunday 3 May.
-The event is for 2,3 & 4 category riders and will cover 120km.
-Riders can find further race details and enter online here via the British Cycling website.
+The 2020 edition of our Ken Wright Memorial Road Race was due to be held on Sunday 3 May was cancelled because of the Coronavirus pandemic.
+The event was for 2,3 & 4 category riders and was due to cover 120km on a circuit south of Colchester..

 On Sunday 9th 2019 June Colchester-based VC Revolution Cycling Club hosted their annual Ken Wright Memorial Road Race on an 11-mile circuit south of Colchester, which saw a strong field of 80 riders sprint for victory at the end of a fast 70-mile race.